 6.1 Ideal Occasions for Serving

-- Weddings: Elegant enough to be featured as a wedding cake.
+- Weddings: Looks fancy enough for a wedding cake.

-- Holidays: Perfect for celebrations like Valentine’s Day and Mother’s Day.
+- Holidays: Great for Valentines, Mothers Day and more.

-- Family gatherings: Easy to make and sure to please everyone.
+- Family gatherings: Easy to make and sure to please.

 6.2 Beverage Pairings

-- Dessert wines: Sweet wines like Port or Late Harvest Sauvignon Blanc pair wonderfully.
+- Dessert wines: Sweet wines like Port go great.

-- Cocktails: A chocolate martini or strawberry daiquiri can be delightful accompaniments.
+- Cocktails: A chocolate martini or strawberry daiquiri can be fun.

 7. Frequently Asked Questions (FAQs)